camunda/camunda-docs/docs/self-managed/concepts/access-control/user-task-access-restrictions.md

 user or [group](/self-managed/identity/user-guide/groups/create-group.md).
 The restrictions are related to the candidate users or groups set up on user task definitions.

-For example: if a task has a candidate group named as "Team A", and a candidate user named "example".
-Only the users that belongs to the "Team A", as well as the user "example" will have access to the task.
+For example, if a task has a candidate group named `Team A` and a candidate user named `example`, only the users that belong to `Team A` and the user `example` will have access to the task.